hotwired-laravel/turbo-laravel/docs/installation.md

 # Installation

-Turbo Laravel may be installed via composer:
+Turbo Laravel may be installed via Composer:

 ```bash
 composer require tonysm/turbo-laravel
 ```

-After installing, you may execute the `turbo:install` Artisan command, which will add a couple JS dependencies to your `package.json` file (when you're using NPM) or to your `routes/importmap.php` file (when you're using [Importmap Laravel](https://github.com/tonysm/importmap-laravel)), publish some JS scripts to your `resources/js` folder that configures Turbo.js for you:
+After installing, you may execute the `turbo:install` Artisan command, which will add a couple JS dependencies to your `package.json` file (when you're using Vite and NPM) or to your `routes/importmap.php` file (when you're using [Importmap Laravel](https://github.com/tonysm/importmap-laravel)), publish some JS scripts to your `resources/js` folder that configure Turbo.js for you:

 ```bash
 php artisan turbo:install
 ```

 If you are using Jetstream with Livewire, you may add the `--jet` flag to the `turbo:install` Artisan command, which will add a couple more JS dependencies to make sure Alpine.js works nicely with Turbo.js.
-This will also change a couple of lines to the layout files that ships with Jetstream, which will make sure Livewire works nicely as well:
+This will also change the layout that ships with Jetstream files a bit, which will make sure Livewire works nicely as well:

 ```bash
 php artisan turbo:install --jet